KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 Comparing 2 to 1, we see that re-applying the Element from the same source increases the damage as EM increased.

-From 3, we see that the damage increased when a difference source applied an aura, even if the words "Electro-charged" didn't appear.
+From 3, we see that the damage increased when a difference source applied an aura, even if the words "Electro-Charged" didn't appear.

 While the stat screen of 4 isn't shown, the damage doesn't change even after Barbara gets an increase in EM from Widsith.
 Even though that may not seem clear at a first viewing, going through the video frame-by-frame will show that the first 3352 Electro-Charged ticks appears when Beidou is on the field.